 Am I organized?
 Do I have a plan?
 If you frequently lose important papers and notes, if you forget assignments, if you don’t know due dates or test dates, you’re in for trouble.

 So start by considering these basic points.
-If you want to learn more, visit the organizational coaching section of our blog.
+If you want to learn more, visit the academic coaching section of our blog.
 Here you’ll find many articles and tips on time management, paper writing, study skills, and more.
 Feel free to contact us if you want an individual consultation.